“My Chinese is at HSK3 level”, “I want to reach HSK5 in Chinese”. You may often hear people in the Chinese-learning

 In the HSK system, HSK 1 and HSK 2 correspond to very basic Chinese skills.
 HSK 3 and HSK 4 introduce more sophisticated knowledge of Chinese.
 HSK 5 and HSK 6 serve as indicators of high proficiency and fluency in Chinese.

-(A single advanced HSK test for levels 7-9 is scheduled to be added to the current HSK system in March 2022 but didn’t come out as planned.
-Meanwhile, no change will be made to the existing HSK tests for levels 1-6.
-Read more about the new HSK)
+(A single advanced HSK test for levels 7-9 was scheduled to be added to the current HSK system in March 2022 but didn’t come out as planned.
+Meanwhile, no change has been made to the existing HSK tests for levels 1-6.
+(Read more about the new HSK)

 Since language proficiency is something highly subjective, Hanban provides short descriptors for the six HSK levels, explaining what you can do at each level.

 - HSK 1 – can use simple Chinese words and phrases